d3/d3-hierarchy/README.md

 <a name="node_copy" href="#node_copy">#</a> <i>node</i>.<b>copy</b>()

-Return a deep copy of the tree starting at this root *node*.
+Return a deep copy of the subtree starting at this *node*.
 (The returned deep copy shares the same data, however.)
+The returned node is the root of a new tree; the returned node’s parent is always null and its depth is always zero.

 #### Stratify